GSM vs. EDGE vs. CDMA vs. TDMA: What Sets Each Network Apart?

 More popular internationally.

-GSM is the world’s most widely used mobile phone technology, popular in the United States and around the world.
+GSM is the world’s most widely used mobile phone technology, popular in the United States and worldwide.

-Cellular carriers T-Mobile and AT&T and many smaller cellphone providers use GSM for their networks.
+Cellular carriers such as T-Mobile, AT&T, and many smaller cellphone providers use GSM for their networks.

 GSM is the most popular mobile technology in the United States and the most important in other countries.